1. Experienced advisers

 19. Selecting a stock exchange

-Understand the benefits of the alternative stock exchanges, such as NASDAQ, NYSE, AIM in London and the Hong Kong Stock Exchange.
+Understand the benefits of the alternative stock exchanges, such as Nasdaq, NYSE, the London Stock Exchange, TSX in Canada, SGX in Singapore and the Hong Kong Stock Exchange.
 Different exchanges offer different advantages and non-concentric investing audiences.
 Dual-listed companies create additional complexities that need to be carefully considered.
 Analyze the listing standards of your preferred market to ensure that you will qualify to list there and that those standards match your corporate governance goals.

 20. Corporate documents

 Understand the provisions of your current charter, bylaws and other corporate documents as they relate to an IPO.
 Who has registration rights?
+Have you granted any shareholders IPO participation rights?
 Are any special approvals required from stockholders or third parties?
 Will your preferred stock automatically convert upon an IPO?
-Are all stockholders and other equityholders required to sign 180-day “œlock-up ” agreements with your investment bankers, and are any holders expecting special IPO lock-up rights based on their Investor Rights Agreement?
+Are all stockholders and other equityholders required to sign 180-day “lock-up” agreements with your investment bankers, and are any holders expecting special IPO lock-up rights based on their Investor Rights Agreement?
 Make sure that your capitalization records accurately reflect all stock issuances, transfers and cancellations, as well as option and warrant issuances, exercises and cancellations.
 Your lawyers are often required to give a capitalization opinion in connection with an IPO, and they will need to be able to rely on detailed and accurate records in order to do so.

 21. Due diligence

 The investment bankers and their counsel will conduct extensive due diligence on your company, including a thorough review of your minute books, capitalization records, material agreements, etc. Anticipate what materials the investment bankers and their counsel will want to review and begin organizing these documents to expedite the due diligence process.
 Failure to do so could result in avoidable delays to your offering.
 Establish an online data room for the delivery of due diligence materials, and get materials posted early.
+Ask your outside counsel for a sample diligence request list to help you understand what documents to include and how best to organize them.
 If you have not yet analyzed your historic option grants to ensure they have complied with Rule 701 of the Securities Act then you definitely need new legal counsel.
 Pay particular attention to privacy and security risks and OFAC and FCPA compliance, each of which are closely scrutinized by the investment bankers and their internal and external counsel and are viewed as critical risks to the business for most investors.
 In addition, the IPO will include an extensive factual backup process for various claims made in your registration statement.
 Compiling appropriate backup ahead of time can greatly facilitate the IPO process.

 22. Investigations or disputes